andrewbauxier/main/README.md

-Most of the content here is my personal or professional work that can be shown.
+#Main
-If you wish to look around, then feel free to do so, but if you are scouting me for a position, the "Showcase" folder is probably where you want to be as that contains copies of my most up-to-date or more complete works.
+This repository is unsorted and and work is most likely unfinished.
+If you are looking to see completed projects, please return to the landing page for my profile and navigate to the "showcase" repo to see works I define as complete enough to present to the general public for personal achievement.
+You can still look around, if you like.